Radymno: World War II

 On September 10, 1939, during the Invasion of Poland, which started World War II, German 4th Light Division crossed the San here, after a very light resistance and barely any battle with Polish Army's Jarosław Group under Colonel Jan Wójcik, who just escaped to the East as quickly as he could leaving Poland to defend itself.
 According to the memoir of Dov Hister, during the German invasion of Radymno three Polish Army Youth took out a position in the Council's tower, the Germans blown the tower with one cannon shot and killed and buried the three boys under the tower's rubble.

 Radymno fell under German occupation, and the Einsatzgruppe I entered the town to commit various atrocities against the populace.
 Officers of the local Polish military unit were among the victims of the large Katyn massacre, which was carried out by the Russians in April–May 1940.
 During the war, groups of the Organization of Ukrainian Nationalists, which operated in the area, murdered 59 Poles, including 29 killed in the village of Michałówka.
 Of the estimated 1,200 Jews in Radymno prior to the World War II only a handful survived, many were handed over by the Ukrainian's collaborators to the Germans and their Nazi regime.
-Some of the Jews were murdered by the Nazis outside the village in September 1939.
+Some of the Jews were murdered by the Nazis outside the town in September 1939.
+The Germans operated a forced labour camp for Jews in the town in 1942–1943.
 The story of the Jewish residents of Radymno is documented in Dov Hister book The Power of Survival.

 Radymno was captured by the Red Army on July 26, 1944, after heavy fighting with German armoured units, and afterwards it was restored to Poland.